nikhowlettMicrosoft/expCRS-bootcamp/README.md

 ### Day one

-Day one covers setting up the UX locally, and the basic technologies that the WebJobs are built on.
+Day one covers setting up CRS locally, and the basic technologies that the WebJobs are built on.

 1. [Install Libraries](step1-01)
 2. [Build the CRS Locally](step1-02)